Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the pros and cons of smart helmets?

-As with any other tool, smart helmets have both benefits and drawbacks.
+As with any tool, smart helmets come with both benefits and tradeoffs.
 Here are a few of each.

 Pros of smart helmets